SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 * `/scratch` is where you will do most of your computing.
     * Copy scripts and data needed for your jobs from `/home` or `/project` to your `/scratch/<user>` directory (or a sub-directory) and submit your job scripts from there.
     * Output files will end up in the same directory you run from.
-    * Copy any output you need back to `/project` or `/home`, depending on whether or not they are to be shared.
+    * After the job finishes, copy any output you need back to `/project` or `/home`, depending on whether or not they are to be shared.
 (See **Copying to `/project`** below for tips on copying.)

 ## Disk quotas

 * You have quotas on each disk.
 * On `/home` you have 50GB, on `/project` you have 2GB and on `/scratch` you have 20TB.
 * In addition to your personal 2GB quota on `/project`, your sponsor (jgraham or mcneney) has a 1TB `/project` quota.
-* Files count towards quotas according to (i) which disk they are on and (ii) which "group owner" they have (see below for information on Unix groups).
+* Files count towards quotas according to (i) which disk they are on and (ii) which "group owner" they have (see the **Unix groups** section below for information on Unix groups).
 * Files in `/home/<user>` and `/scratch/<user>` should always have group ownership `<user>` and will count towards the user's quota on those disks.
 * Files in `/project` with group ownership `<user>` count towards the user's 2GB personal `/project` quota, files in `/project` with group ownership `def-jgraham` count towards Jinko's 1TB `/project` quota and files in `/project` with group ownership `def-mcneney` count towards Brad's 1TB `/project` quota.
-    * Important note: As far as quotas go, it doesn't matter where on `/project` a file is, only its group ownership.
+    * Important note: As far as quotas on `/project` go, it doesn't matter where a file is, only its group ownership.
 For example, if Jinko gives Brad permission to write files in `/project/def-jgraham/` and he moves a file there that has group ownership `def-mcneney`, the file counts against